C2SP/wycheproof/doc/types.md

 ## Test

 The root type of each JSON file with tests.
-Each file contains one ore more test groups.
-Each test group contains one ore more test vectors.
+Each file contains one or more test groups.
+Each test group contains one or more test vectors.
 All test vectors in the same file have the same type and test the same cryptographic primitive.

 **name**         | **type**     | **desc**                                                                                                                                                                                                                                                                                                                                                                                                                                                                                    | **since**